Early Years SEND Funding

 If a child is aged three or four and is in receipt of Disability Living Allowance (DLA), the setting can apply for the Disability Access Fund (DAF).

 The purpose of DAF is to support early years settings to make initial reasonable adjustments and to build the capacity of their setting to support disabled children.
-DAF is a one-off payment of £615 per year.
+DAF is a one-off payment of £938 for financial year 2025/26.

 If a child is splitting their FEEE across two providers, the parent will be required to confirm in writing to the local authority which school or setting they nominate as the main setting and who will receive DAF funding.
 This information is recorded by the parent on their parental declaration form.